polyphene/holium-rs/README.md

 Contributions, issues and feature requests are welcome!

-Feel free to check the dedicated sectino in the documentation.
+Feel free to check the dedicated section in the documentation.

 ### 🙋 Show your support